Resize Text: |

 Q5.
 Can I submit a complaint against the hospital/clinic?

 A5.
-The SMC can only consider complaints against doctors and is not empowered by law to look into complaints against any healthcare institution(s).
+The SMC can only consider complaints against registered doctors and is not empowered by law to direct investigation or look into complaints against healthcare institution(s).

 Medical clinics and healthcare establishments are regulated under the Healthcare Services Act 2020 by the Ministry of Health (“MOH”).
 You may wish to contact and address your feedback/complaints against any healthcare institution(s) to MOH.